yoooooola/systat/README.md

-# systat
+# smapshot

-systat is a program that combines system resource monitor and statistics.
+smapshot is a program monitoring memory usage and finding memory leak

 ## How to use